Updated July 3, 2023

 - He should engage the evaluator and others in generating and revising the different communicative strategies and plans.

-- Have the ability to generate many creative ideas for successful implementation of the communication plan,
+- Have the ability to generate many creative ideas for the successful implementation of the communication plan,

 You should maintain strong communication and trust and manage the expectations of the concerned people, especially the partners, in your efforts.
 This creates a secure environment and reduces all the chances of any risk or rumors.
 Furthermore, the correct and timely information can help communities engage in active participation in the programs, get feedback, have meaningful engagement, and understand the benefits they can get from the program.